 Pressure cooker churro bites are delicious for dessert or breakfast on the go!
 Cinnamon and sugar coated donut churros treats that are baked, not fried, right in your Instant Pot, Ninja Foodi or Crockpot Express.

 These pressure cooker churro bites were a hit!!
 I made them at breakfast time and were a bit like a churros donut that the kids loved and even my husband raved about.
-Now one of our favorite breakfast Instant Pot recipes here on The Typical Mom blog. (affiliate links present)
+Now one of our favorite breakfast Instant Pot recipes here on The Typical Mom blog. (affiliate links present, originally published 1/19)

 First in a bowl mix your ingredients well, then prepare your silicone egg mold.